aic-collections/netxpy/README.md

 ### Developing

-Unit tests are included.
+(Some) Unit tests are included.
 You'll need [setuptools](https://pypi.python.org/pypi/setuptools#installation-instructions).
 Once you have the source and setuptools run the netxpy test:

     python setup.py test